Welcome to Newbies: The Place for New Snuffers

 Right off the bat, let me say that the following text is addressed to folks who are already familiar with the pleasures of tobacco.
 I do not wish to incite anyone to do something they do not wish to do.
 If tobacco talk offends you in anyway please leave this page.

-What I would like to do is share some of this joie de vivre with all my fellow snuffers.In order to do this I will offer up a few of my choice snuff picks and maybe a snuff recipe or two.
-You can read the history here if you like.
+What I would like to do is share some of this joie-de-vivre with all my fellow snuffers.In order to do this I will offer up a few of my choice snuff picks and maybe a snuff recipe or two.
+You can read about some of the history of snuff in my blog, if you like.

 If you are new to snuff or are thinking about trying it, please let me share some advise.
 First of all don't be afraid of a little burn( burn: the sensation in the nose) when first trying snuff.
 You will initially feel a little prickling sensation, you may even shed a tear but it's nothing compared to the buzz.
 It hits your brain like gangbusters within a few seconds.
 After a while you look forward to that sensation.